 Deval Patrick offers insights on Environmental, Social and Governance (ESG) Investing

 Former Governor of Massachusetts and sustainability champion DEVAL PATRICK offers illuminating insights on Environmental, Social and Governance (ESG) Investing, and how to measure the sustainability and ethical impact of an investment in order to best assess future financial performance, return and risk.
-The Managing Director of Double Impact business at Bain Capital, which does impact investing in companies by scaling their social and environmental impact, Patrick has made headlines for his advocacy on how and why social and economic sustainability is essential to companies and business' long-term value.
+The former Managing Director of Double Impact business at Bain Capital, which does impact investing in companies by scaling their social and environmental impact, Patrick made headlines for his advocacy on how and why social and economic sustainability is essential to companies and business' long-term value.
 Sought-out to speak everywhere from General Mills to the University of Chicago, Patrick offers concrete and valuable strategies for growth, focusing on the value of innovation and long-term impact.
 Engaging and informative, he earns rave reviews such as: “He was fantastic on stage, as always” (Education First).